Darkdragon14/ha-guest-mode/README.md

 * Token status tracking, so you can see whether a guest link has already been used.
 * Home Assistant services, allowing guest tokens to be created from automations.

-For security, the Home Assistant long-lived access token is created only when the guest opens a valid link during the allowed time window and before the usage limit is reached.
+For security, the Home Assistant long-lived access token is created only when the guest opens a valid link during the allowed time window, while the optional schedule is active, and before the usage limit is reached.
+When a configured schedule turns off, Guest Mode revokes the Home Assistant refresh token it created for that guest token.
+It does not disable or remove the Home Assistant user.

 # Use case